HGLeoCho/Animated-Circle-Packing/README.md

 //+ stroke to have a random green hue as well.

+Things to add.
--add buttons and Range slider for configuration
+-add buttons and Range slider for configuration.
--Start button
+-Start button.